-See how the Hawaiin folk rocker and his family transform debris from the ocean into a heartfelt Christmas display; then enjoy an exclusive holiday playlist from Jack and his Brushfire Records labelmates.
+See how the Hawaiian folk rocker and his family transform debris from the ocean into a heartfelt Christmas display.

 Singer/songwriter/surfer dude Jack Johnson's Christmas tree is a little like the roll-with-it guy himself: It spent time in the ocean waves near his Pacific-facing Oahu home before it wound up as a work of art.
 "Growing up in Hawaii, all the Christmas trees were shipped in from Oregon, and it seemed odd to me even as a kid to ship a tree here that'd been chopped down from somewhere else," says Johnson.

-Johnson, who has sold more than 19 million albums, seems to just as effortlessly craft his feel-good music—his ultra-mellow sixth album, From Here to You to Now, came out this fall, every tour date selling out well in advance (Listen to our exclusive holiday playlist from Johnson and his labelmates, below!).
+Johnson, who has sold more than 19 million albums, seems to just as effortlessly craft his feel-good music—his ultra-mellow sixth album, From Here to You to Now, came out this fall, every tour date selling out well in advance.
 But he's looking forward to being in Hawaii for the holidays, when his transformed tannenbaum (which he and the kids assembled with screws and a skill saw) is unpacked and adorned with ornaments, many of which the family has made themselves.

 "When you're picking stuff up off the beach, you can't just leave the little bits of plastic that wash up on shore.
 So we started collecting it, and gluing pieces together," says Johnson.
 "It's so colorful, you might as well use it."
 A decoration near the top of their tree is one such recycled treasure—four cigarette lighters in different colors, radiating out like a star.